baro77/baro77/README.md

 IT and networking professional, crypto & blockchain enthusiastic, science and tech hungry guy 🙂

-Other places where you can wind me:
+Other places where you can find me:

 * [www.byBaro.it](https://www.bybaro.it)
 * [LinkedIn](https://linkedin.com/in/andreabarontini)